dbxone/dbxui/app/help/en/dex/shorting.md

 ```

 The margin call will take the collateral, buy shares of borrowed bitAsset at
 market rates up to the SQP and close the position.
-The remaining BTS of the
+The remaining DBX of the
 collateral are returned to the customer.

 ### Settlement